GRCDEV/ArduSim/help/development.md

 * `void updateProtocolState(String)`.
 The *progress dialog* shows general information for each running virtual UAV.
 This function is used to show there the current state of the protocol to compare the behavior when different UAVs are in a different state.
 * `void warn(String, String)`.
 On a real UAV, it writes a message to console, while in simulation it opens a dialog to warn the user.
 * `void warnUAV(String, String)`.
 Like the previous function, it warns the user, but prepending the ID of this UAV.

+ArduSim automatically draws missions, UAVs, and the path they follow.
+Additional elements can be shown using the functions provided in `Mapper.Drawables.class`.
+Examples can be observed in `MBCAP`, `Chemotaxis`, and `Catch me`protocols.

 ### 5.4 ArduSim integration